 In 1925, Florence and Charles Henry planted avocado trees on a recently-purchased eighty acre parcel in Escondido, California.
 The grove has been in continuous production ever since.
 Back in 1925, the word “sustainable” had a more narrow meaning than it does today, but much of the farming practices that were used then would be described as sustainable today.
 The grove was adjacent to their farm house, so naturally the Henry family wanted to sustain both the land and environment for future generations of the family.

 They dug a well by hand, installed a windmill to pump the water to a reservoir they built, then they developed gravity flow irrigation lines to the rows of newly planted trees.
 They recycled wood and leaves from the trees to create mulch, kept bee hives on the grove to pollinate the trees, and used natural fertilizer.
 Today, technology has replaced much of the hand labor but the principles of caring for the land, environment, and people remain the same.
-Henry’s current farming practices combine years of experience with modern technology to ensure water, fertilizer, and other inputs produce superior quality fruit coupled with a healthy and sustainable environment and community.
+Henry’s recommended farming practices combine years of experience with modern technology to ensure water, fertilizer, and other inputs produce superior quality fruit coupled with a healthy and sustainable environment and community.

 Grove health is essential to sustainable farming practices.
 Everything from grove planning, to solar power, to insect population conservation impacts overall farm management.